The Planter's Wife (1952 film): Development

 The movie was based on a 1951 novel Planter's Wife by Sidney Charles George.
 It was originally known as White Blood.
 This was the name given to liquid rubber as it is tapped from trees.
 However the title was criticised by the Colonial Office and overseas distributors because it could be interpreted as referring to racial discrimination, so it was changed to The Planter's Wife.

 The film was co-financed by the National Film Finance Corporation and The Rank Organisation.
 The producer, John Stafford, was freelance.
-Rank's head of production gave the script by Guy Elmes to Ken Annakin who agreed to direct.
+A script was written by Guy Elmes, who had served in the Far East with Lord Mountbatten.
+Rank's head of production, Earl St. John gave the script to Ken Annakin who agreed to direct.

+In February 1952 Earl St. John of Rank announced the company (in conjunction with the National Film Fince Corporation) would make a slate of 12 movies at a cost of £1,500,000, including Fanfare for Fig Leaves with Kay Kendall, Tonight at 8:30, and The Planter's Wife.

 Casting

-To encourage a receptive American audience, Earl St. John sent Annakin to Hollywood in November 1951 to select an American actress for the female lead.
+To encourage a receptive American audience, Earl St. John sent Annakin to Hollywood in November 1951 to select an American actress for the female lead Liz Frazer.
 Annakin interviewed Norma Shearer, Loretta Young, Joan Crawford, Olivia de Havilland and Claudette Colbert.
-Though all the actresses expressed satisfaction with the script, none wanted to leave their film and television commitments in Hollywood for an extended overseas location shoot except for Claudette Colbert.
-Claudette Colbert was paid £20,000 to play the lead.
+Shearer was retired, de Havilland and Young were too busy with other commitments and Crawford thought the role would not suit her.
+However Colbert accepted.
+She was paid £20,000 to play the lead.
+Colbert's casting meant United Artists agreed to distribute the film in the US.

-The role of Jim Fraser was meant to be played by Michael Redgrave but in December 1951 Jack Hawkins was cast instead.
-In January 1952 Antony Steel joined the cast; it was one of several films where he played in support of an older British actor.
+The role of Jim Frazer was originally meant to be played by Michael Redgrave but in December 1951 Jack Hawkins was cast instead.
+In January 1952, Anthony Steel joined the cast; it was one of several films where he played in support of an older British actor.

-Indian dancer Ram Gopal was given his first dramatic role as the overseer.
-Child actor Peter Asher – who later went on to a successful career as musician, singer (as half of the 1960s' "Peter & Gordon" duo) and record producer – plays the couple's son, Mike.
+Indian dancer Ram Gopal was given his first dramatic role as the overseer Nair.
+Child actor Peter Asher – who later went on to a successful career as musician, singer (as half of the 1960s' Peter and Gordon duo) and record producer – plays Jim and Liz's son, Mike.
 Among the Burmese, Indian and Malay extras was Khin Maung, a noted Burmese painter.

 Future director Don Sharp has a small role.